 Yield: 1 butterfly pea powder marbled bundt // Total Time: 2 hr. // Disclaimer: This post includes affiliate links.

 If you haven’t heard of butterfly pea powder, don’t worry, I only recently discovered it as well!
 It is made from the butterfly pea plant which has beautiful blue flowers on it.
-It’s most often used to make herbal teas and fun colored drinks and is believed to be super good for you thanks to the anthocyanins in the plant.
+It’s most often used to make herbal teas and fun colored drinks and is believed to be good for you thanks to the anthocyanins in the plant.
 The best part about butterfly pea powder is that it can easily change colors!
 If you add something acidic such as lemon juice to a drink with butterfly pea powder, the color will turn from a deep blue to a rich purple.
 You can also add hibiscus flower petals to the drink to turn it into a vibrant pink.
 Overall butterfly pea powder is a great way to get vibrant, naturally-dyed colors in your bakes and drinks!
-I will warn that it has a very strong smell that might seem a little off-putting, but I promise you can not taste it in this recipe!
+I will warn that it has a very strong smell that might seem a little off-putting, but I promise you can not taste it in this recipe.
 We simply use it to make a naturally dyed vanilla marbled bundt.
-The butterfly pea powder that I used is listed later on in this post!

 Weigh your ingredients